 Select Wines

 During one of his classes at Fresno State Eric met a rancher, Garrett Boekenoogen from Soledad (Monterey County) whose family had planted 200 acres of vines.
-They became friends and Eric remembers telling him if his family every made wine, he would be sure to source some grapes from his vineyard.
+They became friends and Eric remembers telling him if his family ever made wine, he would be sure to source some grapes from his vineyard.

-This wine is dark purple in the glass with a tempting bouquet that shows black fruit, a black liqueur component along with notes of toasted oak and tinged with tones of mocha.
-Red fruit shows more on the palate – notes of red licorice.
+The 2012 Gallegos Red Blend had been bottled at the time of this review but not yet released.
+This wine is simply a 50/50 blend of favorites.
+Ignacio enjoys Petite Sirah and his brother Maurelio enjoys Merlot.
+Maurelio owns 14 acres in Rutherford which is the source for the Merlot (and more recently planted to Sauvignon Blanc) and through a prior client – they sourced Petit Sirah from hillside vineyards in eastern Napa County.
+This wine is dark purple in the glass with a tempting bouquet that offers black fruit, a black liqueur component along with notes of toasted oak and tinged with tones of mocha.
+Red fruit shows more on the palate with notes of red licorice.
 The tannins are very well managed and integrate beautifully.
 They are fine grained, dusty and linger on the palate for some time.
-Petit Sirah is a variety that can certainly bring some structure to the wine – during fermentation the skins are pulled early in part to manage the mouth feel and tannin structure.
+Petite Sirah is a variety that can certainly bring some structure to the wine, as a result, during fermentation the skins are pulled early in part to best manage the mouth feel and tannin structure.

 —

-They currently produce about 1800 cases annually and the wines are selectively distributed in California, New Mexico and Florida.
-They are on the wine list in a number of premium restaurants in the Napa Valley including the Rutherford Grill and Celadon and at a number of local wine shops including Backroom Wines in Napa.
+Their wines are on the wine list in a number of premium restaurants in Napa Valley including the Rutherford Grill and Celadon and at a number of local wine shops including Backroom Wines in Napa.

-For more information visit: www.gallegoswines.com
+For more information or to purchase wine, visit: www.gallegoswines.com

 My maiden name is Gallegos.
 I would love to try your wine.
 Way to to guys!!!
 Eleanore Lujan (née Gallegos)